craftercms/docs/source/new-ia/by-role/developer/common/search/basic-query-mechanics.rst

 .. code-block:: groovy
   :linenos:
-  :caption: Elasticsearch query using the DSL
+  :caption: Search query using the DSL

   // No imports are required for this method